-For some individuals, swimming with massive sharks is not just a nerve-jangling past-time but an actual career.
-Underwater photographer Will Allen has built his by getting up close and personal with all manner of shark, including apex predator great whites.
+For some individuals, swimming with massive sharks is not just a nerve-jangling pastime, but an actual career.
+Underwater photographer Will Allen has forged his reputation by getting up close and personal with all manner of shark, including apex predator great whites.

 Naturally, if you enter the waters of a great white without a cage then you put yourself at risk, but if you follow these handy tips from Allen you may just live to tell the tale...

 1. Remember you're in their territory

 "We, as shark diving professionals, are always aware of our surroundings.
 We know we're in their environment, not mankind's.
 So if you're in the ocean and a shark swims up to check you out you should never really be that surprised, they live there.